 Thank you Beech-Nut® for sponsoring this post—all opinions are my own!
 Photos by Mary Ware

-If you have been following along on Instagram, you have probably seen that I share lots of videos in my stories of Ensley eating— because that girl loves to eat!
-I’ve shared various clips or photos that have both baby food purees and regular food, and I’ve gotten questions about whether or not I’m doing one or the other.
+My little one loves to eat and I’ve shared various clips or photos on my Instagram that have both baby food purees and regular food, and I’ve gotten questions about whether or not I’m doing one or the other.

 I actually do a combination of baby food purees and baby led weaning, and it works for me and my family.

-I know some people feel strongly one way or the other, but if you are curious about why we went this way, or are thinking about doing it yourself, then I wanted to share some of my reasons and thoughts!
+I know some people feel strongly one way or the other, but if you are curious about why we went this way, or are thinking about doing it yourself, here are my reasons and thoughts!

 Deciding to Start with Baby Food Purees

-I knew this time around I was going to start baby led weaning earlier than I did with Charlie, but also really appreciate how easy baby purees are for introducing a wide range of foods.
+With my second child, I knew I wanted to start baby led weaning earlier, but also really appreciate how easy baby purees are for introducing a wide range of foods.

-I was waiting for our Ellie girl to be able to sit up independently for her to start baby led weaning, but she was showing signs of readiness (opening her mouth when we were eating, stealing her sister’s food out of her hand and trying to eat it, etc) before that.
+I waited for Ellie to learn to sit up independently before starting baby led weaning, but she was showing signs of readiness (opening her mouth when we were eating, stealing her sister’s food out of her hand and trying to eat it, etc.) before that.

 I used Beech-Nut® Naturals™ Stage 1 baby food as her first food when she was about 5.5 months old.
 I chose this specific food because it was important for me to have single, high-quality ingredients.